fldigi | Linux | FT-991(A)

 Tick the portaudio box and select the USB audio interface inside the FT-991(A) for capture and playback.
 Click Next.

-The lack of hamlib support for the FT-991(A) does not stop you using fldigi.
 The very nice people at fldigi have made a RigCAT file to provide CAT controls for the radio.
 Browse to the Sourceforge site https://sourceforge.net/projects/fldigi/files/xmls/yaesu/ and download the FT-991.xml file to .fldigi/rigs.

 Click on the Rigcat tab, then the open button.
 The FT-991.xml file should be already visible.
 Select it and click OK.